 The True Cost of Hiring an Employee & Its Calculation

-Overhead: This encompasses business expenses not attributable to a specific project, such as rent, office supplies, communication charges, and hosting services.
+This encompasses business expenses not attributable to a specific project, such as rent, office supplies, communication charges, and hosting services.

 We can determine the additional annual overhead costs incurred by including building costs, property taxes, utilities, payroll taxes, benefits, insurance, supplies, and equipment.

-Let’s assume that an employer spends an additional $80,000 on overhead costs for 10 employees, the per-employee additional expenditure amounts to $8,000 annually.
-Adding this to annual labor cost, the average hourly cost rises to approximately $68.
+Let’s assume that an employer spends an additional $80,000 on overhead costs for 10 employees.
+The per-employee additional expenditure amounts to $8,000 annually.

-General & Administrative (G&A): These expenses pertain to running the business.
-It includes salaries for corporate executives, administrative personnel, legal fees, and accounting fees.
+These expenses pertain to running the business.
+They include salaries for corporate executives, administrative personnel, legal fees, and accounting fees.

-*Applying multipliers to these categories according to a report by Grant Thornton, such as fringe benefits (35%), overhead (25%), and G&A (18%), yields an estimated cost multiplier of 1.99.
-Each employee typically costs your company roughly twice their base salary.*
+According to a report by Grant Thornton, applying multipliers such as fringe benefits (35%), overhead (25%), and G&A (18%) yields an estimated cost multiplier of 1.99.

 The True Cost of Hiring Independent Contractors & Its Calculation